How to Enable or Disable Services on Boot in Linux Using chkconfig and systemctl Command?

 All the services script are located on

-How to list All Services in run-level
+How to Check All Services Along with their run-level Information?

 -–list parameter displays all the services along with their current status (What run-level the services are enabled or disabled).